 Finally, you can ask any of the group leaders if they know of someone who is also looking for a partner.
 If they do, and the other person doesn’t mind, they will share that information with you.

 First, you should know that we always have some practice rope available for new people, so if you don’t want to buy any rope, you can still come and have something to try out.
+And, there are usually folks around that have all kinds of rope and love talking about it, so that can be a great way learn about rope while also breaking the ice!

 You can also buy some cheap rope just to start learning with.
 That way, you’re not spending much money before you decide whether or not rope is something you’ll want to invest in.
 Most hardware stores have a decent variety for not much money.
 Try to get something flexible and not too thick … 4-6mm (about 1/4″), nylon or natural fiber will do fine.